 For example, the newly upgraded Continuity Camera feature lets you use an iPhone as a camera/microphone for your Mac.
 While propping up your iPhone near your Mac as an impromptu webcam feels a little silly, it’s a nice option to have should your Mac lack a webcam.
 (Be sure to check out our guide on how to use your smartphone as a webcam.)

-To show you what I mean, let’s go over some of the biggest new features coming with macOS Ventura and how well they work in beta form.
+To show you what I mean, let’s go over some of the biggest new features coming with macOS Ventura and how well they work in practice.

 macOS Ventura review: Stage Manager is better than I expected

 Clicking any Stage Manager tile will cause that app to move to center stage on your desktop, replacing whatever was there and moving it to the tile pile.
-Click on your Mac’s wallpaper and whatever is centered will be sent to the pile, allowing you an unimpeded view of your desktop, which is otherwise hidden while Stage Manager is active.
+If you drag one app into place over another that's currently centered in the screen, macOS Ventura will remember where you placed it and treat those two apps as one "tile" that you can select from the list.
+This lets you do things like nestle your Messages app alongside a Safari browser full of vacation locations you're currently discussing with friends in a group iMessage, allowing you to keep the conversation and your many plans neatly organized.
+Click on your Mac’s wallpaper and whatever is centered will be sent to the pile, allowing you an unimpeded view of your desktop, which can be otherwise hidden while Stage Manager is active.

 Stage Manager is a simple tool for navigating and managing open applications, but since there are already multiple macOS tools for that (including Mission Control, Spaces and my personal favorite, the Cmd+Tab keyboard shortcut), I thought this new arrival would turn out to be as easily overlooked as the rest can be – I certainly used Spaces a few times, then never had cause to touch it again.